opencadc/caom2tools/doc/user/script_description.md

 ## Observation Blueprints

-The blueprint is one way to capture the mapping of the telescope data model (TDM) to the CAOM2 data model.
+The blueprint is one way to capture the mapping of the TDM to the CAOM2 data model.
 The blueprint can identify:
 * what information to obtain from the FITS header,
 * defaults in case the FITS header is incomplete,
 * hard-coded value when the FITS header should be ignored, or doesn't have information, and